harindukodi/CityLodgeGUI/README.md

 # CityLodgeGUI
-A JavaFX based GUI version of the CityLodge CLI application.
+Implementation of the CityLodge GUI